What Is The Difference Between Bookkeeping And Accounting?

 Bookkeepers need a keen eye for detail, strong organizational skills, and proficiency in accounting software.
 Basic math skills and integrity are also crucial, given their role involves handling sensitive financial information.

-Accountants require analytical skills, a deep understanding of accounting principles, and often excel at strategic thinking and problem-solving.
+Accountants require analytical skills, a deep understanding of accounting principles, financial transactions, and often excel at strategic thinking and problem-solving.
 Their role extends into financial planning and advising, demanding a higher level of expertise and analytical ability.

 Types of Financial Statements Generated